XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/configuration/configure-full-history.md

 0. If you have a database dump from another full-history server to use as a basis, set the `[import_db]` stanza of your server's config file to point to the data to be imported.
 (Otherwise, skip this step.)

         [import_db]
-      	type=RocksDB
+      	type=NuDB
       	path=/tmp/full_history_dump/

 0. Remove your server's existing database files, if you have any from previously running `rippled`.

-    After disabling online deletion, the server ignores any data that was downloaded while online deletion was enabled, so you may as well clear up the disk space:
+    After disabling online deletion, the server ignores any data that was downloaded while online deletion was enabled, so you may as well clear up the disk space.
+For example:

         rm -r /var/lib/rippled/db/rocksdb/*
         rm /var/lib/rippled/db/*.db